FIFO Inventory

 You're managing an inventory system using the FIFO method.

-• Your inventory of desks was purchased in different quantities and at different prices, as shown below:
+• Your inventory of rings was purchased in different quantities and at different prices, as shown below:

 Inventory Holdings